-The act eliminates the authority for a township or county to operate a traffic law photomonitoring device (e.g., a red-light camera or speed camera) to detect and enforce traffic law violations through a civil enforcement program.
-Under prior law, counties and townships were authorized to operate civil traffic camera enforcement programs if they followed all the statutory requirements.
+The bill eliminates the authority for a township or county to operate a traffic law photomonitoring device (e.g., a red-light camera or speed camera) to detect and enforce traffic law violations through a civil enforcement program.
+Under current law, counties and townships are authorized to operate civil traffic camera enforcement programs if they follow all the statutory requirements.
+Those requirements include provisions regarding signage, safety studies, camera calibration, officer presence, and that the cameras used must be handheld and held by a law enforcement officer.
+Additionally, townships are prohibited from utilizing traffic cameras on interstate highways.

-Additionally, the act makes conforming changes in the law governing the Local Government Fund (LGF) adjustments that are withheld from a county or township that has been operating a civil traffic camera enforcement program.
-The act ensures that any LGF adjustments still owed, based on the traffic fines collected, will still be accounted for despite the elimination of a county or township's program.
+Additionally, the bill makes conforming changes in the law governing the Local Government Fund (LGF) adjustments that are withheld from a county or township that has been operating a civil traffic camera enforcement program.
+The bill ensures that any LGF adjustments still owed, based on the amount of traffic fines collected, will still be accounted for despite the elimination of a county or township's program.